Russia: Police detain hundreds at pro-Navalny nationwide protests | DW | 23.01.2021

 Others were braving minus 50 degrees Celsius (-58 degrees Fahrenheit) in Siberian Yakutia to protest, Sherwin added.

-Meanwhile, hundreds of people were gathering in the capital, Moscow ahead of a planned march from central Pushkin Square to the Kremlin.
+Meanwhile, hundreds of people were gathering Moscow ahead of a planned march from central Pushkin Square to the Kremlin.
 Reports from the AFP and Reuters news agencies said police had started detaining people at the scene.

 A participant holds a poster reading 'Strength is in the Truth' during an unauthorized rally in Khabarovsk